• Skip to primary navigation

 The salad will hold in the refrigerator, covered, for 2 days so you can make it ahead.
 Don’t do the whipped cream garnish until serving time (if using).
 Serve chilled or more towards room temperature if you prefer.

-To whip the cream - Using a hand mixer or an immersion blender with whisk attachment, beat cold heavy cream with a 1 teaspoon pure vanilla extract and 1-2 teaspoons sugar, honey, agave syrup or vanilla liquid stevia drops until soft peaks form.
+To whip the cream - Using a hand mixer or an immersion blender with whisk attachment, beat cold heavy cream with a 1 teaspoon pure vanilla extract and 1-2 teaspoons sugar, honey, or powdered monk, until soft peaks form.
 Dollop mounds of the whipped cream around the edge of the cranberry salad.

 Nutrition